Lewkki/quiz_game/README.md

 - Introduced use of the `random` module
 - Improved replay variety without changing core gameplay

+### v1.4

+- Added option for the player to choose how many questions to answer
+- Implemented input validation for numeric user input
+- Limited quiz length using list slicing
+- Improved game flow and error handling

 # 🧠 What I’ve Learned So Far

 - Using dictionaries to store structured data